countable-web/ops-manual/sales/SALES.rst

 -  When communicating with clients, a functional link so they can test it is best.
 A short video demo is great, or just an email with screnshots is ok too.
+-  Folks who are receiving Salesbot digest emails should catch up on reviewing their RFP "inbox" at least once a week.
+Share any promising leads in the
+   #sales channel in Slack.

 Roadmap
 ~~~~~~~